-Generally: You may reschedule a free-slot or scheduled exam if you have an exam conflict or otherwise meet the stated policy**, if you have a doctor-confirmed illness, or in case of an emergency during the time set for the exam.
-If you want to reschedule a set exam, you must submit a Rescheduling Form to the Assistant Dean of Student Affairs.
+Generally: You may reschedule a midterm exam if you have an exam conflict or otherwise meet the stated policy**, if you have a doctor-confirmed illness, or in case of an emergency during the time set for the exam.
+If you want to reschedule a set exam, you must submit a Exam Reschedule Request Form to the Assistant Dean of Student Affairs.

 **An examination conflict consists if two examinations are scheduled at the same time or three examinations are scheduled within 24 hours.
 Part-time students who have examinations on both the first Wednesday and the first Friday of exam period, and full-time students who have three examinations between the first Wednesday and Sunday of the exam period are also granted relief, at the option.